-Appendix XII Additional collective agreements concerning job classification and appraisal and remuneration
+Appendix XII Additional collective agreements concerning job classification and appraisal and remuneration within the university within a maximum of 4 years.

-A. Job classification protocol II, signed by the parties on 21 December 2001, states that the entire process of job classification, including the application of the new job category and salary scale, must be completed within the university within a maximum of 4 years.
 These 4 years will commence on the date on which job classification protocol II is signed by the parties.
 This agreement means that the job classification process within the university must be completed on 21 December 2005.
 Job classification protocol II forms an integral part of the CA for universities of applied sciences.
 (Appendix IX of the 2005 CA for applied sciences).